Orange railway station, New South Wales

-Orange railway station is a heritage-listed former railway bridge and now railway station located on the Main Western line on Peisley Street, Orange in the City of Orange local government area of New South Wales, Australia.
+Orange railway station is a heritage-listed former railway bridge and now railway station located on the Main Western line on Paisley Street, Orange in New South Wales, Australia.
 It was built from 1877 to 1950.
 It is also known as Orange Railway Station and yard group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 The station serves the city of Orange and opened on 19 April 1877 when the line was extended from Blayney.
 It served as the terminus of the line until it was extended to Wellington on 1 June 1880.
 A disused bay platform is located at the southern end.

 History

 Orange is located on the Main Western line.
 The single line railway from Blayney to Orange was opened on 19 April 1877.
 The line was duplicated from Spring Hill to Orange on 5 November 1916.

 In 1874, a contract was awarded for construction of the line from Bathurst to Orange and in 1876 a contract let for construction of a combined station/ residence building, goods shed and station verandah at Orange.
 The design for the new station building/residence was finalised in 1876 and the building completed the following year, being officially opened on 19 April 1877.
 A Guards' rest house was also provided in 1877, and in 1885 a branch line was opened from Orange East Fork to Molong.

 In the year of the railways' arrival to Orange, 20170 acre of land was under cultivation, wheat being the primary crop.
 It was the wheat farmer, therefore, that stood to benefit most from the opening of the line.
 Accordingly, the initial planning of the precinct included a goods shed, which still stands today, for the loading of Orange grown grains onto rail trucks destined for Sydney markets.
 The original goods shed was much longer than it is today, extending northward almost to the end of the railway station platform, where the carpark is now, and utilizing the jib crane.

 The original 1875 plans for the station arrangement for Orange show that the Orange precinct was intended to service more than just passenger trains.
 The precinct included a depot and carriage shed with a turntable opposite the railway station and goods shed.
 The depot was subsequently moved in 1937 to East Fork and the area was converted for use as a marshalling yard.